-Shiraz a treasure in Persian culture & history and one of the most popular destinations in Iran both for locals and foreign tourists.
+Shiraz is a treasure in Persian culture & history and one of the most popular destinations in Iran both for locals and foreign tourists.

-Iran is a country that might not necessarily end up on many travel lists in the west these days, but for a true traveller, it is a must-see!
+Iran is a country that might not necessarily end up on many travel lists in the west these days, but for a true traveler, it is a must-see!

 For those of you who heard that Shiraz is a kind of wine, you are also correct, and for those of you who haven’t heard much of Shiraz, brace yourselves or, even better, buy a ticket to Iran.

 But remember, no matter how much time you spend in Shiraz, it will not be enough, and you will be coming back for more.